civio/quiencobralaobra/README.md

     $ rake db:create

-You can load some fake data using the DB seeds:
+Create the first user (admin@quiencobralaobra.es / password) using the DB seeds:

     $ rake db:seed

-Or load a small subset of real contract data:
+Then load a small subset of real contract data, which will automatically create a number of public authorities and bidders:

     $ rake data:import_awards